lukekasper/Personal-Projects/System Design/Solutions.md

         - Can be very computationally expensive
     - Keep only a months worth of data in transactions table
         - Can rebuild for older transactions on-the-fly from object store (raw data)
-    - Keep "hot" transactions permenantly in memory with refresh-ahead or LRU cache
+    - Keep "hot" transactions in memory with refresh-ahead or LRU cache
 <img width="1308" height="1332" alt="image" src="https://github.com/user-attachments/assets/f4a19d62-115a-4205-8c03-af3da940ed27" />